EN555/Caption_To_Image/README.md

 # Getting Started
 To get started with the project, follow these steps:

-Clone the repository: git clone https://github.com/EN555/Caption_To_Image.git Install the required dependencies: pip install -r requirements.txt Run the pre-processing scripts to prepare the data for training and evaluation.
+Clone the repository: git clone https://github.com/EN555/Caption_To_Image.git

+Install the required dependencies: pip install -r requirements.txt

-Explore different models and techniques for caption generation.
-Evaluate the generated captions using the provided evaluation metrics.
-Experiment with improvements and contribute to the project.
-Usage
+# Usage
 Please refer to the repository documentation and code files for more detailed instructions on running the models, evaluating the results, and contributing to the project.

 # Contribution